WeblateOrg/weblate/docs/admin/support.rst

    This feature is currently in early beta.

-Discover Weblate is an opt-in service making it easier for users to find other Weblate sites and communities.
+*Discover* is an opt-in service making it easier for users to find other Weblate sites and communities.
 Users can browse registered sites on https://weblate.org/discover and find projects to contribute to there.